wrightben/math/NYSE/README.md

 ### Misconception and misunderstandings

 - A common misconception is that trading on variable intervals is the same as speculative "market timing".
-It isn't exactly.
+It isn't exactly, because low-percentage volatility is *expected*.
 - Buy-and-hold strategies (long-term, risk-averse, non-speculative) presume an average rate of appreciation.
 No one invests long term with the presumption that the market is perfectly variable, such that they have a 50% or greater chance of getting an average rate of depreciation.
 - Buy-and-hold strategies (long-term) DO go with diversification.
 Exploiting variable intervals does not seem consistent with diversification.